hyemiie/markDownEditor/README.md

-# Tier Markdown Editor
+# CollabMD Markdown Editor

+## Features

+- **Real-time markdown editing and rendering**
+  Write markdown syntax while instantly seeing it rendered as formatted, readable content.

+- **User authentication and access control**
+  - Users register and log in to access the application.
+  - Only authenticated users can create, view, edit, or share documents, ensuring controlled access to files and collaborative features.

+- **Split editor and preview view**
+  Edit content and view the rendered output side by side for fast feedback while writing.

+- **Export documents as `.md` files**
+  Download markdown files through the backend for local use or sharing.

+### Real-time collaboration (collaborative-change branch)

+- ** Document sharing**: Share files with other authenticated users to work on the same document.

+- **Simultaneous editing** : Multiple users can edit a document at the same time, with changes reflected in real time.

+- **Comments and discussions**: Users can write and view comments on a document, working like a chat session tied to the file.

+---

-Tier Markdown is a simple markdown editor that lets you write and preview your content in real time.
+CollabMD is a markdown editor that lets you write and preview your content in real time.You can use the demo app at https://mark-down-editor-qxuh-git-collaborative-change-hyemies-projects.vercel.app/.
+It's built with React on the frontend and Node.js/Express on the backend, so you can run everything together without extra setup.

-It’s fast, minimal, and built for writers, devs, and anyone who wants a smooth markdown writing experience and is powered by a simple backend for exporting files.
+The collaborative-change branch includes collaborative features where two or more users can edit the same document and share comments.

 It’s built with **React** on the frontend and **Node/Express** on the backend so you can run everything together without extra setup.

----

-## ⚡ What It Does

-- Live markdown editing with side-by-side preview
-- Export markdown content as `.md` file via backend
-- Clean, responsive UI
-- Simple client-server setup for local or production use

 ---